-Terry Lyons, 70, resides in Vancouver, British Columbia.
+Terry Lyons, 71, resides in Vancouver, British Columbia.
 Mr. Lyons has over 45 years of experience in the development, financing and management of natural resource, manufacturing, real estate and merchant banking companies.
 He is a member of the Institute of Corporate Directors.
-Mr. Lyons currently serves as the Lead Independent Director and Chairman of the Audit Committee of Canaccord Genuity Group Inc., as well as a Director of Canaccord's subsidiaries in the U.K., Australia and Asia.
-He is also a director of several public corporations including Sprott Resource Holdings Inc. (Chairman) and Mineral Mountain Resources Ltd. Mr. Lyons is past Chairman of Polaris Materials Corporation, recently acquired by U.S. Concrete, Northgate Minerals Corporation, which was acquired by Aurico Gold (now Alamos) and past Chairman of Eacom Timber Corporation which was sold to a private equity firm.
+Mr. Lyons currently serves as an Independent Director and Chairman of the Audit Committee of Canaccord Genuity Group Inc. He is also a director of several public corporations including SRHI Inc. (Chairman) and Mineral Mountain Resources Ltd. Mr. Lyons is a retired Managing Partner of Brookfield Asset Management and President and Managing Partner of B.C.
+Pacific Capital Corporation, past Chairman of Polaris Materials Corporation, recently acquired by U.S. Concrete, Northgate Minerals Corporation, which was acquired by Aurico Gold (now Alamos) and past Chairman of Eacom Timber Corporation which was sold to a private equity firm.
 He was previously a Director of the B.C.
-Pavilion Corporation (Pavco), Chairman of Westmin
+Pavilion

-Mining and Vice Chairman of Battle Mountain Gold.
+Corporation (Pavco), Chairman of Westmin Mining and Vice Chairman of Battle Mountain Gold.
 Mr. Lyons has been active in Junior Achievement, the United Way, Special Olympics and other charitable and sports organizations.
 He is past Chairman of the Mining Association of B.C., past Co-Chairman of the B.C.
 Business Hall of Fame, a past Governor and Member of the Executive Committee of the B.C.
 Business Council, a past Governor of the Olympic Foundation of Canada, former Chairman of Sport B.C., a past President of Shaughnessy Golf and Country Club and a past member of the B.C.
 Board of the Institute of Corporate Directors and is currently a member of the Advisory Board of the Richard Ivey School of Business at Western University.
 In 2007, Mr. Lyons was awarded the Inco Medal by the Canadian Institute of Mining and Metallurgy for distinguished service to the mining industry.
 Mr. Lyons is a Civil Engineer (UBC) with an MBA from the University of Western Ontario.
 Mr. Lyons is Chair of the Audit Committee and a member of the CGNC.
-Prior to 2019, Mr. Lyons was also a member of the Audit Committee and Chair of the CGNC.
+In addition to the committees he currently serves on, he has been a member of the Compensation Committee.